-Module 1: Research 15 7 С Written report (up to 2000 words) 100 Dec The pass mark is 50%.
-Methods (RM) Module 2: Statistics 15 7 С Written examination (70 mins) 100 Feb The pass mark is 50%.
+Module 1: Research Methods (RM) 15 7 С Written report (up to 2000 words) 100 Dec The pass mark is 50%.
+Module 2: Statistics 15 7 С Written examination (70 mins) 100 Feb The pass mark is 50%.
 Module 3: Research Project Planning & Management (RPPM) 15 7 С Written report (up to 2500 words) 100 Mar The pass mark is 50%.
 Module 4: Specialist modules 30 7 С Two written essays.
 Choose one title from each category.
 Write a 1500-word essay for each title.
-Category A (two titles in general topic) Category B (two titles in more specialised topic) 70 Apr The pass mark is 50% (an average mark from the two essays).
+70 Apr Category A (two titles in general topic) 35 The pass mark for each essay is 50% (an average mark Category B (two titles in more specialised topic) 35 from the two essays).
 Oral presentation - critical appraisal of paper (15 mins + 5 min Q&A) 30 Apr The pass mark is 50%.
 Module 5: Research Project 105 7 С Dissertation (15,000 ~ 25,000 words) 70 Aug The pass mark is 50%.
 Poster oral presentation (15 mins + 5 min Q&A) 20 Aug The pass mark is 50%.
 Supervisor's report 10 Aug The supervisor's report does not have to be passed but does contribute to the final mark.

-2: Modules - additional I regulations (add rows as required) Confirm any additional requirements to pass the modules listed in the above tables.
+2: Modules - additional r egulations (add rows as required) Confirm any additional re Confirm any additional requirements to pass the modules listed in the above tables.
 Module title Regulation Research Project Candidates must pass the poster presentation and dissertation independently and achieve a mark of ≥50% to pass the Research Project module.
 Research Methods Candidates must pass this module before proceeding to the Research Project module, and therefore the degree overall.
 Before provisional grades are issued to students, marks will be internally moderated by the Common Postgraduate Framework Director to ensure parity with other postgraduate courses.
-Specialist modules Candidates must pass the essay and oral presentation independently and achieve a mark of ≥50% to pass the Specialist module.
-Candidates will be required to pass the module within one specialist pathway from the following list: 1) Infection & Immunity 2) Reproduction & Development 3) Molecular Mechanisms of Cancer 4) Antimicrobial Resistance.
+Specialist modules Candidates must pass each of the two essays and the oral presentation independently and achieve an overall mark of ≥50% to pass the Specialist module.
+The pass mark of ≥50% for the essay is an average mark from the two essays (i.e. the student may score <49.5% in one essay and still pass the assessment overall).
+Candidates will be required to pass the module within one specialist pathway from the following list: 1) Infection & Immunity 2) Reproduction & Development

+Molecular Mechanisms of Cancer Antimicrobial Resistance.
+Click here and type